 Apply R_CHECK_DEPENDS_ONLY only to the checking of examples, tests or vignettes.
-These can be used on their own, or with a false value to override R CHECK_DEPENDS_ONLY.
-Default: the value of R_CHECK_DEPENDS_ONLY or false if that is unset.
+These can be used on their own, or with a false value to override R

 1 under Windows, junction points, or copies if environment variable R_WIN_NO_JUNCTIONS has a non-empty value.